Sludge, biosolids & bioresources: Our essential guide

 Biosolids can contain essential plant nutrients and organic matter that can be recycled as a fertiliser, as well as a soil additive.

-It's important to differentiate between biosolids and sludge, and this depends on the region.
-In the US, biosolids is the product generated following sewage treatment.
-However, sewage sludge is the solids collected from the wastewater treatment process that hasn’t undergone further treatment.
-Meanwhile, in Germany sludge is still applied to land.
+Differentiating between biosolids and sludge varies by region.
+In the US, biosolids are the product of sewage treatment, while sewage sludge refers to untreated solids from the wastewater treatment process.
+In contrast, in Germany, sludge is applied to land.

-The term biosolids was introduced in the early 1990s to help differentiate sludge that had been treated and deemed suitable for use on land.
+The term biosolids was introduced in the early 1990s to distinguish treated sludge approved for land application.

 Biosolids fertiliser